Written by John Field, Vice President, Product Management

 Some common issues plague assessment solutions and hurt their effectiveness, including:

-- Failing to effectively measure what success looks like for the role or for your organisation
+- Failing to effectively measure what success looks like for the role or for your organization

 - Giving the wrong brand impression through a dated look and feel